RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/42-LUK.md

 <sup>6</sup> And so it was, that, while they were there, the days were accomplished that she should be delivered.
 <sup>7</sup> And she brought forth her firstborn son, and wrapped him in swaddling clothes, and laid him in a manger; because there was no room for them in the inn.
 <sup>8</sup> And there were in the same country shepherds abiding in the field, keeping watch over their flock by night.
-<sup>9</sup> And, lo, the angel of the Lord came upon them, and the glory of the Lord shone round about them: and they were sore afraid .
+<sup>9</sup> And, lo, the angel of the Lord came upon them, and the glory of the Lord shone round about them: and they were sore afraid.
 <sup>10</sup> And the angel said unto them, Fear not: for, behold, I bring you good tidings of great joy, which shall be to all people.
 <sup>11</sup> For unto you is born this day in the city of David a Saviour, which is Christ the Lord.
 <sup>12</sup> And this [shall be] a sign unto you; Ye shall find the babe wrapped in swaddling clothes, lying in a manger.